-We strongly advise all who submit that they read the most recent issues of ‘The Victorian Writer’ to acquaint themselves with material the magazine has previously published, and check out our upcoming themes.
+We strongly advise you to read the most recent issues of ‘The Victorian Writer’ to acquaint yourself with the kinds of articles we publish.

 We publish poems ($70), and articles of 600 words ($100) and 1200 words ($200) in the print edition with particular interest in the craft of writing and the writing life.

 We particularly encourage member contributions and member pitches will be considered for both print and online publication.
 Extracts from member publications including fiction and memoir can also be submitted.

 Please note, online article fees will be negotiated with the Writers Victoria team and there are no fees payable for book extracts or promotional material.